 The primary production stage properties at DDGM commenced operations in 2010.
-The operation included the Arista open pit and underground mine and the DDGM processing facility.
-The underground mine was expanded in 2016 with the development of the Switchback vein system.
-The Arista underground mine is located approximately two kilometers from the processing facility.
+The current operations include the Arista underground mine and the DDGM processing facility.
+The DDGM processing facility currently produces doré and metal concentrates from ore mined at the Arista Mine.
+The Arista Mine was expanded in 2016 with the development of the Switchback vein system.
+The Arista Mine portal is located approximately two kilometers from the processing facility.
 Additionally, underground mining at the Alta Gracia mine was conducted from 2017 to 2019.
 Alta Gracia is approximately 32 kilometers from the processing facilities.

-The DDGM processing facility produces doré and metal concentrates from ore mined from both the Arista and Alta Gracia Mines.
 The Arista and Alta Gracia mines include a total of approximately 30,000 hectares of mining concessions, access roads from a major highway, haul roads, a processing facility and adjoining buildings, an assay lab, a now depleted open pit, underground mines, tailings facilities, and other infrastructure.
 Please see Item 2.
 Properties for additional information.